Physician Dispensing State by State Comparison

 Minnesota - Permitted.
 No registration requirement.

 Mississippi - NPs and PAs are not permitted to dispense medications.
+Scheduled drug dispensing requirements are understandably extensive but we have not located any registration requirement for dispensing non-scheduled drugs.

 Nevada - Dispensing is permitted, but the DPC office must apply by completing this application, paying a $300 fee to the Nevada State Board of Pharmacy, and submitting to an inspection of the premises prior to dispensing any medications.
 “You must be the only person who prepares prescriptions for dispensing unless you designate an employee or employees to serve as a dispensing technician.
 Please see “Licensing Application” tab on the home page for the application for a dispensing technician in training.
 A minimum of 500 hours is required to a dispensing technician in training.
 If your dispensing address changes, you will be required to submit a new application before moving and pay the $300.00.
 The new location will require an inspection.'“ Practitioners who dispense only dangerous drugs (not controlled substances) are exempt from reporting requirements.